 Baby Jogger City Mini

-The Baby Jogger City Mini is a lightweight, compact option that earned high scores for maneuverability and weight and folded size, and has a very friendly price made even friendlier if you consider its ability to function as a lightweight stroller.
-The City Mini was easy to push and turn with a trike design that makes turning and navigating crowded spaces a breeze.
+The Baby Jogger City Mini is a lightweight, compact stroller with high scores for maneuverability and weight and folded size.
+This stroller has a very friendly price made even friendlier if you consider its ability to function as a lightweight stroller.
+The City Mini is easy to push and turn with a trike design that makes turning and navigating crowded spaces a breeze.
 We were able to push it one-handed on most flat surfaces, but despite its moniker, it is not suitable for jogging.
-The City Mini has an easy to use harness and recline adjustment, as well as a nice sized storage bin and canopy with 2 peek-a-boo windows.
+The City Mini has an easy to use harness and recline adjustment, as well as a nice sized storage bin and canopy with two peek-a-boo windows.

-Read Full Review: Baby Jogger City Mini
+Read review: Baby Jogger City Mini

 Best for Versatility

-Read Full Review: UPPAbaby Vista
+Read review: UPPAbaby Vista